 Giving Us Your Feedback

-If you have a compliment or complaint, then we want to hear about it.
-Our aim is to resolve any problems on the spot where possible, via our Ground Crew, Cabin Crew or Guest Contact Centre Agents.
-However, if your problem is a bit more complex, or if you’re not happy with the outcome, you can call our Guest Contact Centre for advice anytime on 136 789.
+If you have a compliment or complaint then we want to hear about it.
+Our aim is to resolve any problems on the spot where possible, with our Virgin Australia team.
+However, if your problem is a bit more complex, or if you are not happy with the outcome, you can call our Guest Contact Centre for advice anytime.
 Or you can also contact us via a range of other methods:

 - Write to Guest Relations, Virgin Australia Group, PO Box 1034, Spring Hill QLD 4004.

 Our Guest Relations team will acknowledge your contact on the day of receipt if you are contacting us via the feedback form or via fax.

 If you write to us by post, on receipt we will return post an acknowledgment to you.
 If the postal feedback includes your contact phone number, we will attempt to call you in lieu of acknowledging by return post.

 Our aim, no matter which above option you choose, is to then contact you with a detailed response within 10 business days where possible, pending the complexity of your situation.

 Should you feel unsatisfied with our response to your complaint, please let us know and request a review.
 If after the review you are still not satisfied, you may contact the Airline Customer Advocate (ACA).
 The ACA is an independent body that will facilitate an outcome if an eligible situation has not been resolved between the guest and the airline.
 The ACA can be contacted at www.airlinecustomeradvocate.com.au.

 Please note: To be eligible to escalate a resolution through the ACA, you will need a feedback case ID number from our Guest Relations department.